 Noor Kids wanted to make sure that children are given the opportunity to read, think through, and talk about these more abstract concepts of death and the hereafter.
 We developed the book Happily Ever Hereafter for Muslim kids to help both parents and children talk about death in Islam.

-Death in Islam Through the Eyes of a Child
+Dua for Those who Passed Away Through the Eyes of a Child

 A Muslim child’s understanding of death in Islam is first tempered by his or her own utter being in the present.